Emergency medicine performance program (EmPP)

 • Clear, structured leadership under pressure

-These capabilities translate across shock, respiratory failure, trauma, cardiac arrest, and pediatric deterioration.
+These capabilities translate across shock, respiratory failure, trauma, cardiac arrest, and pediatric resuscitation.

 Hospitals sponsor EMPP to elevate the performance standard of their emergency physician group and reinforce a culture of deliberate, high-level resuscitation care.